-In the first quarter of 2021, there has been significant number of bribery related investigations initiated and conducted in Turkey, especially with respect to public officials in charge of national defence industry and enforcement and title deed offices.
+In 2021, there has been significant number of bribery related investigations initiated and conducted in Turkey, especially with respect to public officials in charge of national defence industry and enforcement and title deed offices.
 Even though there are serious negative impacts of Covid-19 pandemic on Turkey, it did not affect bribery related investigations initiated or conducted by public authorities.